jace-han/jace-han/README.md

 My name is **Jace Han** and my life is like a squiggle ⤴⤵⤴⤵

 During my Bachelor's Degree in Life Sciences, I stumbled upon the AI space and still exploring to this day.
 If we share the same interest in **AI and Data Science**, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jace-han/), I would love to hear about what you are working on!

-I'm hoping to work on some side projects to curate my portfolio and make open source contributions to projects I align with.
+Henceforth, I'm hoping to work on some side projects to curate my portfolio and make open source contributions to projects I align with.

-This repository will keep track of my progress, stay tuned! ✨✨
+This repository will keep track of my progress so do stay tuned! ✨✨

 <!--
 **jace-han/jace-han** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.